Neutral Nations Repatriation Commission: NNRC

 On 27 July 1953, two neutral nation commissions were formed to implement and supervise the cease-fire, the other being the Neutral Nations Supervisory Commission (NNSC), as part of the truce.
 The UN had selected Sweden and Switzerland which were neutral and were initial members which had signed the UN Charter.
-But the Chinese Communist Forces (CCF, the Cold War term for the People's Republic of China) chose the People's Republics of Poland and of Czechoslovakia which were Communist countries and members of the UN charter as well.
-China also wanted USSR involved but the UN rejected the proposal.
+But the Chinese Communist Forces (CCF, the Cold War term for The People's Republic of China) chose the People's Republics of Poland and of Czechoslovakia which were Communist countries and members of the UN charter as well.
+The People's Republic of China also wanted USSR involved but the UN rejected the proposal.
 The NNRC also arrived in Korea on 27 July 1953.
 It was under the chairmanship of the Indian Army Major General K S Thimayya.
 Along with the above four countries, which were made members of the NNSC, India chaired the NNRC and supported the POWs.
 POWs refusing to return to their homeland were placed under the NNRC for 120 days.
 Subsequently, the second and larger exchange of POWs took place.
 This was called Operation Big Switch.
 Most of the POWs had been repatriated by September 1953.
 In February 1954, the NNRC was dissolved, but CCF released a few of the UN POWs only by August 1955.